Datahenge/temporal/README.md

 An ERPNext application that integrates with Redis to rapidly provide calendar information.

 ### Concept
 The Earth's temporal calendar (years, months, weeks, days) is static information.
-We know that May 4th in the year 2542 will be a Friday, and is the 124th day of that year.
+We know that May 4th in year 2542 will be a Friday, and will be the 124th day of that year.

-In standard Python, we have to call many functions to work with dates.
-Instead of repeatedly calling Python functions to work with dates, why not store everything one-time in the Redis Cache?
-Then just use one-line Python functions to retrieve information as-needed.
+ERP systems frequently need date-based information.
+One option is to repeatedly call Python functions and perform calculations.
+This is inefficient and leads to unnecessary coding.

+The purpose of Temporal is load all calendar data into the Redis Cache at startup.
+This includes calculations such as `Week Number`, `Day Number in Year`, `Day of Week`.
+Developers can now rapidly fetch time-based information with short "GET" calls to Redis.

 ### Installation
 Using Bench: